denten-books/plain-text/2-surface.md

 data structures, to identify security threats, and to reverse engineer unknown file types.
 Note that, at this level, we are not observing patterns of meaning (as repetition of words or word clusters), but rather structural patterns in the underlying bit structure.
-We cannot tell from the image what these types mean, only that they are structured in a particular way.
-Structure, in this sense indicates architecture by human hand.
-We expect random, encoded or encrypted, data to render as undifferentiated patternless noise.
-Different file formats, like the common `.docx` and `.mobi` will therefore leave a recognizable signature, even when corrupted.
+We cannot tell from the image what these structures mean, only that they have a particular shape.
+Structure, in this sense, indicates architecture by human hand.
+We expect random data to render into undifferentiated patternless noise.
+By contrast, file formats, like the common `.docx` and `.mobi` files, will leave a recognizable signature, even when corrupted.
 The sparse topography of the `.txt` file in the first image indicates a relative paucity in bit types.
 Plain text formats are limited to human-legible UTF-8 or ASCII character sets (used to to encode the `.txt` file).
 The square on the lower right likely represents lower case letters, with the other two squares showing capitals and punctuation.

 The second image (Fig. 12) shows the same novel encoded into the popular Mobipocket (`.mobi`) book format, used to store books on an Amazon Kindle